mzenzie/320MusicLessonPlanner/README.md

 ```sh
 $ select * from example
 ```
-Additional SQL commands can be found at [http://www.thegeekstuff.com/2012/09/sqlite-command-examples/](http://www.thegeekstuff.com/2012/09/sqlite-command-examples/)
+Additional SQL commands can be found [here](http://www.thegeekstuff.com/2012/09/sqlite-command-examples/)

+### Testing

+TODO

 ### Bug Tracking

-All bugs are monitored under the issues subsection of our GitHub repository.
+All bugs are monitored [here](https://github.com/mzenzie/320MusicLessonPlanner/issues) under the issues subsection of our GitHub repository.
 New issues can be added by clicking the green “New Issue” button at the top right of the issues page.

-Priority of bugs is determined based on labels with "bug" being the highest priority and "wontfix" being the lowest.
+Priority of bugs is determined by labels with "bug" being the highest priority and "wontfix" being the lowest.
 Multiple labels can be attached to one bug to create in-between levels of priority.

 ### Tech